Our Services

 However, frequent episodes, injuries during sleep, excessive daytime sleepiness, or neurological symptoms require medical evaluation.

-If you're unsure whether your symptoms fit something more specific, you may consider doing a free online symptom check for Rapid Eye Movement (REM) Sleep Behavior Disorder to better understand your pattern.
+If you're unsure whether your symptoms fit something more specific, you may consider using a free symptom checker for Rapid Eye Movement (REM) Sleep Behavior Disorder to better understand your pattern and determine if further evaluation is needed.

 Most importantly: